 This Works Best If: You are a visual learner and you can find videos that closely relate to the subject at hand at the right grade level.

 9. Take Practice Tests

-This isn’t always an option but some professors have past tests that they have made about topic, especially if they have been using the same course materials for a while.
+This isn’t always an option but some professors have past tests that they have made about the topic, especially if they have been using the same course materials for a while.
 You can also create a practice test for the content by using the questions provided throughout your course textbook as well as any quizzes you have taken in the past.
 Some professors don’t go out of their way to create test questions and just use questions from the textbook company or use past quiz questions which is helpful for you.
 Some textbook companies even provide practice tests online if the book has an internet study area.
-In math classes it can be very easy to create practice tests which will help you work everything out before your test.
+In math classes, it can be very easy to create practice tests which will help you work everything out before your test.

-This Works Best If: Your professors actually depend on the book a lot for course material.
+This Works Best If: Your professors actually depends on the book a lot for course material.
 If they do, chances are they will depend on the book for the test.
 Also if you have a major like math where you know what you will be tested over, it will just feature different numbers.

 10. Create Diagrams & Mind Maps

 If you are in a STEM course chances are you have used a diagram to study because they can be extremely useful for things like remembering the periodic table or remembering parts of a brain.
 Mind maps are also beneficial for those learning a topic or organizing your thoughts around a topic.
 I love this post from Mind Meister that showcases all the ways that you may use a mind map as a student.
 Quizlet actually recently released a diagrams feature which will be really helpful for anyone wanting to use diagrams to study.
 They also, not surprisingly, already have a ton of diagrams up for you to use while studying.

 Creating diagrams like timelines may also be useful for liberal arts majors (specifically history majors) so you can place events in your discipline or in history as a whole on a timeline.